bxparks/AceSegment/README.md

                     74HC595
 ```

-The `LedMatrixFullSpi` configuration is the following:
+The `LedMatrixDualShiftRegister` configuration is the following.
+Let's use
+`HwSpiAdapter` this time:

 ```C++
 const uint8_t LATCH_PIN = 10; // ST_CP on 74HC595